getbouncer/apidocs/liveness_android_integration.md

             }

             @Override
+            public void success(
+                @NonNull String encryptedPayload,
+                @Nullable String imagePath,
-            public void success(@NonNull String encryptedPayload, @Nullable String imagePath) {
+                @Nullable String ocrNumber
+            ) {
-		// Make sure to handle the image file that we store if you invoke the liveness check
+                // Make sure to handle the image file that we store if you
-		// and ask it to return the image if (!TextUtils.isEmpty(imagePath)) {
+                // invoke the liveness check and ask it to return the image if (!TextUtils.isEmpty(imagePath)) {
                     Bitmap bitmap = BitmapFactory.decodeFile(imagePath);
-                    ((ImageView) findViewById(R.id.livenessImage)).setImageBitmap(bitmap);
+                    ((ImageView) findViewById(R.id.livenessImage))
+                        .setImageBitmap(bitmap);
                     (new File(imagePath)).delete();
                 }

+                // Optionally, do something with the scanned card information if (!TextUtils.isEmpty(ocrNumber)) {
+                    ((TextView) findViewById(R.id.paymentCardNumber))
+                        .setText(ocrNumber);
+                }

-                // Use the encrypted payload in a server-to-server call with the Bouncer servers
+                // Use the encrypted payload in a server-to-server call with
-		// to check if the card that the library scanned is genuine }
+                // the Bouncer servers to check if the card that the library
+                // scanned is genuine
+            }

             @Override